 If you are feeling particularly knee or adventurous, there is a second, even higher peak that you can hike up to.
 The view might not be as good or as clear to Lake Bled, but Velika Osojinica is even higher at 756m above sea level.

 Lake Bled is not that big.
-You can easily walk around the perimeter in a leisurely pace in two hours.
+You can easily walk around the perimeter at a leisurely pace in two hours.
 It’s the best way to get a complete view of Lake Bled and take some awesome shots.
 The northern part of the walk is less photogenic since it’s more covered by the trees, but as you round the western side, the view gets better as the island is closer to the western shore.
 You will go past the rowing club, which has several piers jutting out making for great photo opportunities.

 Though the view is not as perfect as the one at Ojstrica, which overlooks everything, Bled Castle perched on a hill of its own giving you a magnificent view of the lake as well.
 You can sit on the fence around the castle and enjoy the sceneries, although it’s probably not for those with vertigo, as it is just a straight cliff down.
 If you have some time to spare or is in no rush, it is the perfect spot to chill with your friends or on your own.